cybnity/foundation/docs/uml/README.md

     - [threat-intelligence](design/threat-intelligence)
     - [trial-training-management](design/trial-training-management)
     - [vulnerability-management](design/vulnerability-management)
-    - Show how the internal functionalities (e.g logical features) are designed inside each domain context, in terms of the static structure and dynamic behavior;
-    - Captures the vocabulary of the problem(s) space(s) and solution space per domain context;
-    - Captures the sub-interface's capabilities per domain context (e.g context specification), sub-layers (e.g Domain-Driven-Development oriented) and realization of context described in specification use-case-view.
-    - Each module include a sub-package per layer of design (Domain-Drive-Development)
-      - ui layer
-      - application layer
-      - domain layer
-      - infrastructure layer

 ## Usage
 Formalizes the specification of the software and sub-components produced during the solution analysis and technical design activities.